Maine struggles to launch first statewide 'ranked-choice voting' system

 If no decision is reached by June, ranked-choice voting will be implemented for the 2018 primary and general elections.
 However, any state election results based off this system could be subject to a constitutional challenge in court.

 Though Maine would be the first to use this system in statewide elections, several municipalities currently use RCV to decide local elections.
-Cities in California – including Berkley and San Francisco – as well as in Minnesota, Maryland, Maine and Colorado use RCV for mayoral and other citywide elections.
+Cities in California – including Berkeley and San Francisco – as well as in Minnesota, Maryland, Maine and Colorado use RCV for mayoral and other citywide elections.